Music for the People (Marky Mark and the Funky Bunch album): Background

-Before the group was even formed, Mark Wahlberg, who was the lead singer, was in jail for beating a Vietnamese man.
-Even before Mark got arrested, he dropped out of school at the age of 14 and began hustling, stealing, and selling drugs.
-Once Mark got out of prison, his older brother Donnie helped him out by getting him involved in the music business.
-Mark wasn't the best singer, but with his charisma and looks, Donnie helped him and his group debut their first album.
-In 1990, Donnie Walhberg convinced younger brother Mark to return to the music scene as Marky Mark and the Funky Bunch, even landing them a spot as opening act for Donnie's band New Kids on the Block.
-Mark Walhberg (Marky Mark) was joined by an all black ensemble including Scott Ross (aka Scottie Gee), Hector Barros (Hector the Booty Inspector), Anthony Thomas (Ashley Ace), and Terry Yancey (DJ-T) to create more of a "street" feel for Mark.
+Before the group's formation, Mark Wahlberg, the lead singer of the band, was imprisoned for beating a Vietnamese man in April 1988.
+Wahlberg had previously dropped out of school at the age of 14 and began hustling, stealing, and selling drugs.
+After completing his sentence, his older brother Donnie helped him out by getting him involved in the music business.
+Despite Mark not being the best singer, Donnie helped him and his group debut their first album.
+In 1990, Donnie Wahlberg convinced younger brother Mark to return to the music scene as Marky Mark and the Funky Bunch, even landing them a spot as opening act for Donnie's band New Kids on the Block.
+Mark Wahlberg (Marky Mark) was joined by an all-black ensemble including Scott Ross (aka Scottie Gee), Hector Barros (Hector the Booty Inspector), Anthony Thomas (Ashley Ace), and Terry Yancey (DJ-T) to create more of a "street" feel for Mark.
 The following year Donnie went a step further, producing the group's first and most successful album, Music for the People.

 Reception

 Music for the People released on July 23, 1991, to mixed reviews.
 Despite being lauded more for Mark's physique and charisma than musicality, the album still managed to receive a Platinum certification from the Recording Industry Association of America.

 James Muretich from Calgary Herald wrote, "...this is all right.
 The breast-beating bravado is as good as anybody`s, the groove is always good 'n' funky and the tune "Wildside" smartly samples Lou Reed's "Walk on the Wild Side" while using effective street imagery.
 Yeah, Marky, the Wahlberg with the biceps, actually delivers the goods."
 MTV's Jason Ankeny said, that "Rap purists were appalled by Wahlberg's mediocre lyrical skills, lame samples, and tired beats."
 Perry Gettelman from Orlando Sentinel felt the songs on the album "are serviceable enough pop-rap."
 In an interview with Oral Tradition, DJ Romeo told that he believes Marky Mark’s disjointed rhythm and rap cadence comes primarily from reading the rap from paper while recording, and that while some rappers use “poets tools,” (simile, hyperbole, and alliteration) Marky Mark “just raps.”

-The album was the only real successful thing that the group accomplished with its two big hits "Good Vibrations" and "Wildside".
-The group started to tank a couple years after their platinum album and split up in 1993 when Mark Wahlberg decided to take his career in another direction by starting to act.
+They earned a Grammy nomination for Best Rap Solo Performance for their single “You Gotta Believe” in 1992.
+The group split up in 1993 when Mark Wahlberg decided to take his career in another direction by starting to act.